arestivo/slides/markdown/css3.md

 # Media Types

-The media type indicates the type of media the CSS is to be applied to.
+The media type indicates in what media type the CSS is to be applied.

 * **all** - suitable for all devices.
 * **print** - intended for paged material and for documents viewed on screen in print preview mode.